rbaumgar/otelcol-demo-app/ServicePerformanceMonitoring.md

 Done!

-If you want more details on how the OpenTracing is done in Quarkus go to the Github example at [GitHub - rbaumgar/otelcol-demo-app: Quarkus demo app to show OpenTelemetry with Jaeger](https://github.com/rbaumgar/otelcol-demo-app).
+If you want more details on how the OpenTracing is done in Quarkus go to the GitHub example at [GitHub - rbaumgar/otelcol-demo-app: Quarkus demo app to show OpenTelemetry with Jaeger](https://github.com/rbaumgar/otelcol-demo-app).

 ## Accessing the Metrics of Your Service

-Once you have enabled monitoring your own services, deployed a service, and set up metrics collection for it, you can access the metrics of the service as a cluster administrator, as a developer, or as a user with view permissions for the project.
+Once you have enabled monitoring of your application service and deployed service, and set up metrics collection for it, you can access the metrics of the service as a cluster administrator, as a developer, or as a user with view permissions for the project.

 To access the metrics as a developer or a user with permissions, go to the OpenShift Container Platform web console, switch to the Developer Perspective, then click **Observer → Metrics**.